valory-xyz/open-autonomy/docs/get_started.md

 The first step when designing an {{agent_service}} is to divide the intended functionality into "atomic" steps.
 For example, for the Hello World service, we identify these steps as

 1. Each agent registers to the service.
 2. [If Step 1 OK] Agents select what is the next agent to print the message.
-We call this agent the _Keeper_.
+We call this agent the _keeper_.
-3. [If Step 2 OK] The Keeper prints the message "Hello World" on its local console.
+3. [If Step 2 OK] The keeper prints the message "Hello World" on its local console.
 4. Pause for a while and go to Step 2.

 The reader should have probably already identified Steps 2 and 3.
 Step 1 is a requirement in each {{agent_service}}: it is simply a preliminary stage where each agent shows its willingness to participate actively in the service.
 This will allow all the agents to have an idea on what agents are participating in the service.
 Step 4, on the other hand is also a standard step in services that "loop", like the Hello World service.
 It serves as a "sleep" block of the {{agent_service}}.